paulnixonart.com

 Four nails at each corner were removed to separate the painting from the oklad which allowed access for me to remove the halo and make the repairs necessary to reinstall the broken pieces.
 At some point in this icon’s history repairs had previously been made to the halo.

-Before I begin any wood work lay out of the leg positions have to be determined.
-In addition I have also researched the Italian style carvings of these wood carved pieces.
+Before I begin any wood work layout of the leg positions have to be determined.
+In addition, I have also researched the Italian-style carvings of these wood carved pieces.

-Three of the legs and part of the right ear are missing.Restoration work been carried out on a wood carved sheep, part of a 19 piece German carved antique nativity set for Our Lady of Grace Catholic Church in Greensboro.
+Three of the legs and part of the right ear are missing.
+Restoration work has been carried out on a wood-carved sheep, part of a 19-piece German-carved antique nativity set for Our Lady of Grace Catholic Church in Greensboro.

 Punch, Cigar store fiberglass statue

 Punch was brought to me with two broken feet and wanted to be restored to his former glory.
-I bought two pieces of plumbing pipe to the diameter of Punch's legs.
-Both of these fitted snugly into Punch's legs as I worked fiberglass resin and matting into place.
-With both pipes secured in place I set Punch's legs into his shoes.
+I bought two pieces of plumbing pipe to the diameter of Punch’s legs.
+Both of these fitted snugly into Punch’s legs as I worked fiberglass resin and matting in place.
+With both pipes secured in place I set Punch’s legs into his shoes.
 Setting him in position I then began adding more fiberglass resin and matting into and around his feet.
 When the fiberglass had set I began grinding and sanding removing all the unwanted residue.
-When satisfied with the end results I proceeded to repaint Punch's feet and legs to match.
+When satisfied with the end results I proceeded to repaint Punch’s feet and legs to match.

 Antique Religious Wood Statue Restoration.